Asymptotic analysis of dynamical systems driven by Poisson random measures with periodic sampling: Problem Statement and Main Results

 with initial condition $y_0\in \BR^n.$ This is, indeed, shown in Proposition \ref{P:LLN-Det-Approx-Levy}.

-We would now like to explore the situation when the dynamics of system \eqref{E:ie-sampling} is perturbed by a small noise which is a combination of Brownian motion and Poisson random measure ({\sc prm}).
-Throughout this paper, we will be considering that the Brownian motion $W$ and {\sc prm} $N$ are independent to each other and are defined on the same probability space $(\Omega,\mathscr{F}, \BP)$.
-More precisely, we study the asymptotic behavior of stochastic process $Y^{\eps,\delta}_t$ solving {\sc sde}
+We would now like to explore the situation when the dynamics of system \eqref{E:ie-sampling} is perturbed by a small noise which is a combination of Brownian motion and {\sc prm}.
+Throughout this paper, we will be assuming that the Brownian motion $W$ and {\sc prm} $N$ are independent and are defined on the same probability space $(\Omega,\mathscr{F}, \BP)$.
+More precisely, we study the asymptotic behavior of the stochastic process $Y^{\eps,\delta}_t$ solving {\sc sde}